MikeDigitize/JSFundamentals/README.md

 # AOJSGuide
-A guide to the nuts and bolts of JavaScript.
+A guide to the nuts and bolts of JavaScript for my team at AO.com.

 ## Data Types